Niklus/interneting-is-hard/readme.md

 # Interneting is hard

-Relearning CSS using the interneting is hard.
+Relearning CSS using the [interneting-is-hard](https://www.internetingishard.com/) website.
 CSS is hard but it doesn't have to be :)